H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 )[Slotqueue is linearizable.] <slotqueue-spsc-linearizability-theorem>

 #proof[
-  Suppose some history $H$ produced from the Slot-queueu algorithm.
+  Suppose some history $H$ produced from the Slotqueue algorithm.

   If $H$ contains some pending method calls, we can just wait for them to complete (because the algorithm is wait-free, which we will prove later).
 Therefore, now we consider all $H$ to contain only completed method calls.
 So, we know that if a dequeue or an enqueue in $H$ is matched or not.